sgimenez/laby/README.md

 Laby
 ====

-Laby is an easy to use IDE to program a rock-carrying robot-ant trapped in a maze.
+Laby is an easy to use IDE to program a rock-carrying ant-robot trapped in a maze.
 Usually there is a door the robot wants to reach, but before that, it needs to sort out several traps on its way.
 Help the robot by writing a program that guides it out of the maze.
 Even if you have not programmed